Poptin blog

 As an online business owner, don’t miss any opportunity to boost your organic presence online.
 Right from brand marketing, product discovery, and shoppable advertising to proactive customer support, numerous marketing instances are presented by social media to engage with prospects and customers.

 The fact that nearly 30% of internet users already purchase directly within the highlight of the social platform that social media cannot be overlooked anymore.
-As per Statista, the sales from social media channels are expected to triple by 2025.
+As per Statista, the sales from social media channels are expected to triple by 2025

 The quickest and most effective way to keep your social media profiles engaging is by stocking them with vibrant and engaging product photos.
-A background remover photo editing tool like Blend can help you create stunning eCommerce product photos.
+A background remover photo editing tool like Blend can help you create stunning eCommerce product photos

 Here’s an example of Barkbox which sells monthly subscriptions for toys and treats for dogs.
 Their Instagram has high-quality product images being used by their cutest customers (dogs).